 Vader left no room for error; his stuff looked like it hurt, and believe me, it did.

 Some of the newer guys would actually leave the arena if they saw their name on the board opposite of Vader.
 Other guys would hide until the evening card was drawn up and then come out of hiding if Vader wasn’t their opponent.

 Really, underneath it all, Vader was a nice, sensitive guy.
 I even saw him cry in the dressing room after he had paralyzed a young kid named Joe Thurman (Joe recovered the feeling below his waist a few hours later).
 Still, when the red light turned on, the ’94 Vader’s sensitive side seemed to turn off.
 He just crushed people."

-He wrestled stiff but was also able to take a beating.
+He wrestled stiffly but he was also able to take a beating.
 This infamous story shows just that!